When using Exclaimer, all emails with a signature applied are converted to HTML format.

 - Check for white space around the image file - remove this using an image editor on the original file.

-Alternatively, you can use the visibility settings for elements based on user name.
+You can also use the visibility settings for elements based on user name to determine which information appears in a signature based on who is using it.
 See How to use conditional visibility.

 When Exclaimer receives messages in Plain Text format, it checks if a signature needs to be applied, and if it does, it automatically converts them to HTML format before applying an HTML signature.